Plantar fasciitis is the largest cause of heel pain that we treat.

 - Damage to the insertion of the fascia at the heel, such as jumping down from a high surface

 - Increased body weight

 During resting or non-weight-bearing periods, the plantar fascia shortens.
 When body weight is rapidly applied to the foot the fascia must stretch and quickly lengthen, causing micro-tears in the fascia.
 Hypermobility, (excessive internal motion) of the foot can induce future or coexisting problems involving the knee, hip, sacroiliac joint or the low back region.

 Often, it is a combination of multiple causes that have ultimately overloaded the fascia.
 These causes must be corrected to prevent plantar fasciitis from being an ongoing problem for you in the future.

-The most common symptom of plantar fasciitis is heel pain first thing in the morning that tends to ease after a few minutes of walking.
+The most common symptom of plantar fasciitis is heel pain first thing in the morning which tends to ease after a few minutes of walking.
 Other symptoms include: